itdxer/neupy/site/2016/11/12/mnist_classification.rst

     :align: center
     :alt: MNIST digit example

 In this tutorial, we will use each image as a vector so we won't need to reshape it to its original size.
 The only thing that we need to do is to rescale image values.
-Rescaling image will help network to converge faster.
+Rescaling images will help network to converge faster.

 .. code-block:: python

+    >>> X = X.astype(np.float32)
     >>> X /= 255.
     >>> X -= X.mean(axis=0)